aabouie/Capstone_3/README.md

 |![](img/Health.png) |  ![](img/Business.png)|

 ## Model Review
 In this section, I looked at my model in more details to figure out why it has misclassified some questions, especially "Business & Finance" and "Education" categories.
-After detailed analysis, I found two main reasons for misclassification: 1) mislabeling the tags by Yahoo 2) complicated sentence structure.
+After detailed analysis, I found two main reasons for misclassification: 1) mislabeling the tags by Yahoo, 2) complicated sentence structure.
 The following section explains about these items in more details:

 ### Mislabeling by Yahoo!